Prateek7071/backend-prof1/process.md

   but we can beautify using pipeline what we need as output and thats what is done in the comment.controller.js file

+  ## aggregate things

+  -- using $push when using array instaead of $set as it would just override everything -- using $addToSet instead of $push to deal with duplicates